xemuliam/docker-zeppelin/README.md

 # Usage

-This image can either be used as a base image for building on top of NiFi or just to experiment with.
+This image can either be used as a base image for building on top of Zeppelin or just to experiment with.
 I personally have not attempted to use this in a production use case.

 Please use corresponding branches from this repo to play with code.